 The King may require that licensees carry out a specific work obligation for the area covered by the extraction licence.
 The content and scope of the work obligation and the time limit for completion are stipulated by the King in the respective extraction licence.
 Unless a shorter time limit is set, the work obligation must be fulfilled within the period stipulated according to Section 4-5 (1).

 The King may, subject to application, make exceptions from or amend the work obligation.

 Section 4-4.
 Plan for extraction of mineral deposits

-If approval.
+If a licensee in an extraction licence decides to extract a mineral deposit, the licensee shall submit a plan for extraction of the mineral deposit to the Ministry for approval.
 This plan shall be adapted to the scope of the activity and contain a description of the extraction and an impact assessment.
 Upon application and in special cases, the Ministry may, in whole or in part, waive the requirement for a plan for extraction.

 The description of the extraction shall e.g. provide an account of the technical solutions and the economic, resource-related, technical and safety factors associated with the development and the operation.
 In addition, the impact assessment shall include commercial and environmental factors, such as preventive and remedial measures, and information about how a facility can be decommissioned upon cessation of the mineral activity.

 The plan shall also include information about facilities for transport or processing that are covered under Section 4-7, and provide information about which licences, etc. have been applied for pursuant to other legislation.

 The Ministry may issue regulations regarding detailed requirements for a plan for extraction.